craigdavey/dimensions/README.md

 Dimensions is a pure Coffeescript library for reading the width, height and rotation angle of GIF, PNG, JPEG and TIFF images in a Node.js environment.

-This module was derived from [Sam Stephenson Dimensions library for ruby programming language].
+This module is a derivative of [Sam Stephenson’s Dimensions library for the Ruby programming language].

 Use the `dimensions`, `width` and `height` methods on the `Dimensions` module to measure image files: